limongoo/image-gallery/README.md

 * [Cloudinary](https://cloudinary.com/documentation/responsive_images) should be used to serve appropriate responsive images.
 * Sketch your responsive layout **and** app component structure before developing.

+See [today's classwork](https://github.com/acl-devsign-winter-2018/classwork/tree/master/14-apps) for notes on working with Firebase.

 Note that the sketch process doesn't have to end once development begins.
 If you get stuck, sketch or whiteboard until the answer is clear.

 ## Submission Instructions